skmin-lab/unixmd/docs/source/objects/qm/prog_gaussian09.rst

 - **functional** *(string)* - Default: *'BLYP'*

   It specifies the level of DFT theory (exchange-correlation functional).
-Use the same arguments with the original ones from Gaussian09.
+Use the same arguments with the original ones from Gaussian 09.
 For the detailed list, see the manual of the Gaussian 09 program.

 \

 - **basis_set** *(string)* - Default: *'sto-3g'*

   It specifies the basis set.
-Use the same arguments with the original ones from Gaussian09.
+Use the same arguments with the original ones from Gaussian 09.
 For the detailed list, see the manual of the Gaussian 09 program.

 \